helich0pper/helich0pper.github.io/_posts/2020-10-05-blackfield.md

 mount -t cifs //10.10.10.192/profiles$ /mnt/blackfield/
 ```
 Note the mode 'cifs' is for mounting Windows shares on Linux.
 Listing all the files in the share displays multiple folders with what looks like usernames.
-It's probably set up so each user probably has their own folder.
+It's probably set up so each user has their own folder.
 ```
 root@crab:~# cd /mnt/blackfield
 root@crab:/mnt/blackfield# ls                                                                                                       [6/6]